q-uint/parser/README.md

 You can find the documentation [here](https://pkg.go.dev/github.com/di-wu/parser).
 Additional examples can be found [here](./examples).

+## Acknowledgments

+This parser is strongly influenced by the original PEGN parser created by [rwxrob](https://github.com/rwxrob) that used a unique, Go-friendly types-as-operators approach.

 ## Contributing

 Contributions are welcome.
 Feel free to create a PR/issue for new features or bug fixes.